nitanshu1808/debt_collection/README.md

 # Introduction

-The objective of building the system is to improve the account receivables and to mitigate the loss of financial liquidity by developing an innovative system connecting organizations, start-up or people with the legal professionals.
+The mission is to improve the account receivables and to mitigate the loss of financial liquidity by developing an innovative system connecting organizations, start-up or people with the legal professionals.
 It allows the user to create a claim for the overdue debt that would acknowledge the legal professionals about the availability of claim in his region.
 Looking at the claim, legal professional can bid on the same accordingly.

 # Ruby version
 System uses ruby '~>2.4.1'   and  rails, '~> 5.2.0'